 The HECMs as to which the Participations relate may either be fixed or adjustable rate loans.
-The available indices for a HECM with a monthly adjustment date are (1) the weekly average yield of the U.S. Treasury Securities adjusted to a constant maturity of one year ("one-year CMT"), (2) the average of the
+The applicable indices for a HECM with a monthly adjustment date are (1) the One-Year Treasury Index, (2) one-month Adjusted CME Term SOFR or (3) as described in the related HECM prospectus supplement.

-LIBOR for one month U.S. dollar deposits ("one-month LIBOR"), or (3) as described in the related HECM prospectus supplement.
-The available indices for a HECM with an annual adjustment date are (1) one-year CMT, (2) the average of the LIBOR for twelve-month U.S. dollar deposits ("one-year LIBOR"), or (3) as described in the related HECM prospectus supplement.
+The available indices for a HECM with an annual adjustment date are (1) the One-Year Treasury Index, (2) One-Year Adjusted CME Term SOFR or (3) as described in the related HECM prospectus supplement.
 If any such index ceases to be available for any reason, then the rate will be based upon a new index selected by the lender from the list of indices approved for use with HUD-insured HECMs, which will be announced as soon as it is available.
 With respect to an adjustable rate HECM with an annual adjustment date, the HECM is subject to a periodic and lifetime interest rate cap.
 With respect to an adjustable rate HECM with a monthly adjustment date, the HECM is subject to a maximum stated interest rate established by the lender in the HECM note.